Introduction

 Real Examples

 Another example is the military, where some units have historically used hazing as a way to build discipline and unity.
-While some veterans report feeling a strong bond with their fellow soldiers, others have spoken out about the negative impact of hazing on their mental health and morale.
+Think about it: while some veterans report feeling a strong bond with their fellow soldiers, others have spoken out about the negative impact of hazing on their mental health and morale.
 In recent years, many military organizations have moved away from hazing in favor of more positive team-building activities, recognizing that true cohesion is built on mutual respect and trust rather than fear and coercion.

 Scientific or Theoretical Perspective